Birthday Of The Sun December 25th

 On the 25th December were born Jesus, Mithras, Attis, Saturn, Apollo, and the Invincible Sun.

 The Sun Gods have quite a complicated interrelationship.
 Zeus, and Apollo are both also considered to be Sun Gods.
 Apollo is particularly interrelated to Helios, the Greek God who drives the Chariot that carries the Sun across the skies every day.
-The Romans had a God called Sol who some say was a deity who declined to be of minor importance, until the transexual Emperor Elagabalas and then Aurelian in 274 AD revived the cult.
-Sol Invictus was the focus of Constantine the Great, and has been suggested as a response of the Romans to a trend towards monotheism in the later Roman period.
+The Romans had a God called Sol who some say was a deity but who declined to be of minor importance.
+Then Sol was championed by the transexual Emperor Elagabalas.
+Aurelian revived the cult in 274 AD.
+Sol Invictus was the focus of Constantine the Great.
+Sol has been suggested as a response of the Romans to a trend towards monotheism in the later Roman period.
 Sol for Constantine was a gateway God to Christianity.

 It is also notable that early worship of Jesus is full of solar metaphors, Jesus being, for example, the light of the world.
 Churches are also virtually all orientated East West, aligned with the rising and setting suns.
-The Altar is always at the East End, and effigies on tombs face the East.
+The Altar is always at the East End, and effigies on tombs face the rising sun.

 The Golden Wheel from Haute Marne in France